Landlords in the City need to follow certain requirements.

 You need a Commercial Activity License to do business in the City of Philadelphia.

 If your property has four or fewer rental units and you live in one of them, you don’t need a Commercial Activity License.
-You need a 2-4 Unit Owner-Occupied Housing License.
+You need an Activity License Number.

 Business Income & Receipts Tax (BIRT)

 BIRT numbers are assigned by the Department of Revenue to identify tax accounts.
 You use this number to apply for all licenses.
 You apply for your Commercial Activity License and BIRT at the same time.

 You must be tax compliant to get licenses.

 Your property must be properly zoned in order to operate as a dwelling.
 You need zoning approval even if the owner occupies one of the units.

 You need a Rental License to rent out a property.
 One license can cover all units within a single address.

 The owner must name a local managing agent when applying for the Rental License.
 The managing agent is responsible for handling maintenance requests, collecting rent, and resolving rental disputes.